Murpup569/cml-breakout-ansible/README.md

 # cml-breakout-for-ansible
-This allows you to use ansible to configure things without ssh/network first.
+This allows you to use Ansible to configure things without ssh/network first.
 This is very rudimentary and should really only be used to get ssh and network connectivity running.

 ## Install